|Biocoenosis as an organizing concept|

 They are all part of a communal effort to function in ways that one participants products or wastes are another creatures necessities or raw materials.

 There is a completeness in the functional integrity of the biological community.
-The integrity means the two way interactivity that characterizes ecological relations is enhanced and not diminished.
+The integrity means the two way, interactively codependent behavior that characterizes ecological relations is enhanced and not diminished.
 The reciprocal quality of ecological interaction diminishes, for example, due to the stress of excessive mercury or scarcity caused by too little of a necessary nutrient.
 Equally distressing for species is the lack of opportunity for creatures to acquire the space to raise their young.

 Cultures also occupy a particular area or space over a varied period of time depending upon population size, disease resistance, health and prosperity.
 The functional elements in any culture in pursuit of subsistence will alter the terrain creating a cultural landscape reflecting the needs and abilities of the societies in certain places.
 In reference to Merchant's model of change parts of the biotic community become influential in forming part of "consciousness."